 Towed Vehicle Information

-Generally, vehicles towed for parking violations, non-injury collisions, or recovered stolen vehicles can be retrieved immediately at Auto Return (San Francisco's Contracted tow company).
+Generally, vehicles towed for parking violations, non-injury collisions, or recovered stolen vehicles can be retrieved immediately at City and County of San Francisco Impound (San Francisco's Contracted tow company).
 However, vehicle owners must obtain a vehicle release, prior to attempting to retrieve the vehicle.
 The registered owner or person in lawful possession must respond to the nearest police station with your driver's license and proof or ownership if the vehicle is not registered to the driver.
 After all information is verified, the officer will issue a vehicle release form to the owner of the vehicle or a person in lawful possession of the vehicle.
 A vehicle release form is required for a vehicle to be release from the tow yard.

-Once the SFPD has issued an SFPD vehicle release, you may appear at Auto Return to pay any fees and retrieve the vehicle.
-The city's authorized tow service provider, Auto Return, will verify all required conditions of release are met; prior to the release of any vehicle.
+Once the SFPD has issued an SFPD vehicle release, you may appear at City and County of San Francisco Impound to pay any fees and retrieve the vehicle.
+The city's authorized tow service provider, City and County of San Francisco Impound, will verify all required conditions of release are met; prior to the release of any vehicle.

 450 7th Street (between Harrison St. and Bryant St. around the corner from the Hall of Justice)